 2.4 Importance of Relationship Marketing

 McMullan & Gilmore (2008) propounded that superior information and understanding of consumer faithfulness may permit businesses to streamline their management approaches to encounter the diverse requirements of its clienteles in a more operative fashion and hence, occasioning in a more cost-effective business.
-Consequently, customer relationship management has been implemented by the leading hotels this competitive environment for offering their consumers an exceptional and satiating experience by precisely recognizing their numerous requirements.
+Consequently, customer relationship management has been implemented by the leading hotels in? this competitive environment for offering their consumers an exceptional and satiating experience by precisely recognizing their numerous requirements.

 Relationship marketing helps in gaining loyalty of the customers.
 It has been witnessed by whom? that positive word of mouth and customer loyalty are the two main consequences of effectual relationship marketing.
 Moreover, customers are also benefitted by the exclusive benefits derived from relationship marketing as per Palmatier, et al. (2009).
 With the help of relationship marketing, competition of the company from the other counterparts offering same products is reduced and the company enjoys the loyalty of the customers.
 Loyal customers are more expected to expend additionally and frequently make approving endorsements to other probable consumers.
 By investing in relationship management, firms are capable enhancing their performance far beyond the acknowledged starring role of belief and assurance.
 It was proposed that appreciation, the emotional gratitude for paybacks received, supplemented by a wish to respond is a significant construct for understanding the effectiveness of relationship management.
 Investment in relationship management helps in generating gratitude among customers resulting in their reciprocal behaviour and augmented performance of the seller.